- How can Standardized/Simulated Patients help my program?

-The mission of the SP program is to have an SP realistically convey a situtaion to a student and do it in a consistent and measurable way.
+The mission of the SP program is to prepare SPs to realistically convey a situation to a student and do it in a consistent and measurable way, while noticing the many layers of the interaction.
 Mulitple SPs can be trained to do the same case.
-No matter which SP interacts with the student, he or she would receive the same information and responses while still being unique each time.
-This way we accurately teach and test students according to one standard per case.
-Each case can be altered or revised as needed.
-We strive to set standards that can be accurately reproduced.
+No matter which SP interacts with the student, they would receive consistent information and responses while the SP is still unique each time.
+This way we assure continuity of learning experiences for all.

 SPs serve education by participating in the following areas: